gtdlifer/sampleProject/README.md

-This repo include some sample projects.
+This repo includes some sample projects.